F.I.R.E Calculator

 Is FIRE Realistic for Everyone?

-Classic early FIRE, such as retiring in your 40s or early 50s, usually needs a healthy income, a high savings rate and many years of disciplined investing.
-For some families this is possible, while others may need to adjust the timeline or lifestyle.
+Honestly, classic early FIRE, such as retiring in your early 40s, requires a high income, a high savings rate, and many years of disciplined investing.
+Not everyone can get there, and that is fine.

 1. What is a good FIRE number in India?